jasonleebrown/UCE_phyluce_pipeline/README.md

 ### Making the assembly configuration file
 Note that this step uses the 'spades contigs' and the 'split-adapter-qaulity-trimmed' samples output from Illumiprocessor.

 You can make the script with a simple Bash script.
 Start from base 'tutorial' folder.
-Be sure to edit the 2 locations"/home/bender/Desktop/tutorial" to match your computer/path folder structure:
+Be sure to edit the 2 locations"/home/bender/Desktop/tutorial" to match your computer/path folder structure.   **Proof this config file.
+Often a random non-sequence file will be added to sample list in both these config files.**

 ```
 cd 2_clean-fastq